SpinovEvgeniy/GM/README.md

 ### Database

 Edit the file `config/db.php` with real data.
-Default DB name is `gm`:
+Default DB name is `gm`.

+DB dump is located at /extras/dump.sql